February 2006: A Magical Encounter with Baja’s Grey Whales

 Common vulture

-Desert scenery around wilderness of the lagoon
+Desert scenery around the wilderness of the lagoon

 Low tide in lagoon